GoogleChrome/developer.chrome.com/site/en/docs/workbox/migration/migrate-from-v5/index.md

 ### Build Tools Require Node.js v10 or Higher

 Node.js versions prior to v10 are no longer supported for `workbox-webpack-plugin`, `workbox-build`, or `workbox-cli`.
-Please update your Node.js runtime to a [supported version](https://nodejs.org/en/about/releases/).
+If you're running a version of Node.js earlier than v8, update your runtime to a [supported version](https://nodejs.org/en/about/releases/).

 ## New Improvements